vpinball/vpinball/docs/View Setup.md

 ![Camera](img/ViewSetup-Camera.webp)

 'Legacy' is the old way of defining the camera, kept for backwards compatibility.
-The following informations apply to 'Camera' mode only.
+The following information applies to 'Camera' mode only.

 The 'camera' view is setup by the following properties:
 - Player X/Y/Z is the view position from the bottom center of the playfield,